memcachier/docs/documentation/clients/python/python.md

 **ENDIF**

 <p class="alert alert-info">
 If you are caching sessions, also install <code>libsasl2-modules</code> with your OS package manager. <code>libmemcached</code> requires it for session caching support with SASL.
-Otherwise, you will likely see errors like <code>Warning: session_start(): Failed to write session lock: FAILED TO SEND AUTHENTICATION TO SERVER</code> or <code>SERVER HAS FAILED AND IS DISABLED UNTIL TIMED RETRY</code>
+Otherwise, you will likely see an error <code>Warning: session_start(): Failed to write session lock: FAILED TO SEND AUTHENTICATION TO SERVER</code> and potentially an associated message <code>no mechanism available</code>.
 </p>

 Once it's installed, then install `pylibmc`: